From Local to Live

 - Add a Database Initialization Script

-Create a file named init-db.sh
+Create a file named init-db.sh in your project directory:

 Make it executable: